 Brown Brothers Harriman & Co. ("BBH" or "Custodian"), located at 50 Post Office Square, Boston, MA 02110, is Custodian of the Fund's investments.
 The Custodian acts as the Fund's depository, safekeeps portfolio securities, collects all income and other payments with respect thereto, disburses funds at the Fund's request and maintains records in connection with its duties.
 Brown Brothers Harriman & Co. also serves as the Fund's Transfer Agent.
-As the Fund recently commenced operations, it does not have any payments for these services to report.
+BBH received \$14,981 from the Fund for its services for the fiscal year ended November 30, 2024.